Diploma of Agribusiness Management

 No minimum education

 This qualification is part of the Agriculture, Horticulture and Conservation and Land Management Training Package.
 It reflects the role of personnel working on farms, stations and related rural businesses involved in administering and managing those businesses.
+Industry expects individuals with this qualification to undertake personal responsibility and exercise autonomy in undertaking complex work.
+They must analyse information and exercise judgement to complete a range of advanced skilled activities.

 Subjects you can Study